digital-land/specification/content/specification/infrastructure-statement.md

           description: a url to the page where the IFS document has been published
         - field: organisation
           description: a reference to the publishing organisation
+        - field: period-start-date
+          description: a date for the start of the period the document covers
+        - field: period-end-date
+          description: a date for the end of the period the document covers
         - field: notes
           description: any additional notes
         - field: entry-date